prashantbaher/tcc-blog/_drafts/Solidworks Macro/create-chamfer.md

 ---
 categories: Solidworks-macros
-title:  Solidworks Macros - Create a Fillet From VBA Macro
+title:  Solidworks Macros - Create a Chamfer From VBA Macro
 ---

-In this post, I tell you about *how to create a Fillet through Solidworks VBA Macros* in a sketch.
+In this post, I tell you about *how to create a Chamfer through Solidworks VBA Macros* in a sketch.

 This post is an extension of [Sketch - Create Corner Rectangle](/solidworks-macros/create-corner-rectangle) post.